 What is the size of the current operations building compared to the proposed one?

 The current operations building is approximately 3,000 square feet compared to 6,000 square feet for the proposed building.
-The current and proposed building are both single-story buildings.
+Both the current and proposed building are single-story.